For any inquiries, questions or commendations, please call: +61 7 3813 7170 or fill out the following form

 - ASME VIII, AS1210, UN, ADR/RID, IMDG, CSC, ISO, TC, TIR and Lloyds Register CCS

 We perform digital modelling and analysis of our designs.
-Our team integrates software such as CAESAR II, ANSYS, PDMS, and Solidworks, allowing us to take a holistic view of each project.
+Our team integrates software such as CAESAR II, ABAQUS, PDMS, SOLIDWORKS and AUTODESK INVENTOR allowing us to take a holistic view of each project.

 We also understand customer engagement is critical to capturing the complete project context, which is why we graphically represent each design phase.
 This means that anywhere in the world, our clients are able to review each design step, and contribute to the engineering process as much (or as little) as they desire.